-You should now have rails attached to both the chassis and the rack unit.
-The next step is to install the server into the rack (refer to Figure 2-3).
+You should now have rails attached to both the server chassis and the rack unit.
+The next step is to install the server into the rack (refer to Figure 2-7).

 - 1. Line up the rear of the chassis rails with the front of the rack rails. - 2.
-Slide the chassis rails into the rack rails, keeping the pressure even on both sides (you may have to depress the locking tabs when inserting). - 3.
+Slide the server chassis rails into the rack rails, keeping the pressure even on both sides (you may have to depress the locking tabs when inserting). - 3.
 When the server has been pushed completely into the rack, you should hear the locking tabs "click." - 4.
-Install and tighten the thumbscrews that hold the front of the server to the rack.
+Install and tighten two screws to secure the server to the rack.

-Figure 2-3 Install the Server in a Rack
+Figure 2-7 Install the Server in a Rack